Rick-Lang/rickroll-lang/README.md

 # Todo!
-In order to make RICK ROll becoming a world heritage, YOU and I still have a bunch of things to do!
+In order to make RICKROll becoming a world heritage, YOU and I still have a bunch of things to do!
 1. Add more keywords and built-in functions!
 2. Write algorithms in RickRoll-Lang and upload them to [examples folder](examples).
 3. Make syntax highlights for [VS Code](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) and [Sublime](https://www.sublimetext.com/docs/syntax.html)!